 In the meantime, WordPress has been undergoing some changes and moving towards a block-based design paradigm.
 Although Mai LifeStyle handled many of my block needs, its core was not based on that idea.
 So, I started experimenting with Mai Success by installing it on a dummy staging site and learning its ins and outs.

 I should clearly state that my lifetime StudioPress subscription allows me to pick and use any of the themes among their collection whether it is their own or presented by a third-party developer.
-I did not pay for these themes, nor did I receive them as a gift.
-In other words, I have no ax to grind!
+I did not pay for nor did I receive them as a gift.
+In other words, I have no axe to grind!

 This is among their new generation of themes, they call it v2.
-The theme is strongly block-based with reusable blocks and template parts filling in many gaps in the last generation of themes.
-Once the theme is installed, it will offer to import sample content to get the site going.
+It is strongly block-based with reusable blocks and template parts filling in many gaps in the last generation of themes.
+Once it is installed, it will offer to import sample content to get the site going.
 After you add your content or change the imported ones to fit your needs, you can delete the unnecessary leftovers.
 Since I already had plenty of content, I skipped that part and moved into configuring the site and layout options.

 Mai themes seem to use a common plugin, Mai Engine, which automatically installs when the theme is activated.
 The new generation engine offers more than the last generation and the options are aplenty.
 The process starts, like in other similar themes by selecting the home page and blog archive options.
 They each point to a single page that will serve as the home page and display all the blog posts when that is selected.